wso2/docs-choreo-dev/en/docs/develop-components/configure-endpoints-body.md

   schemaFilePath: greeting_openapi.yaml
 ```

-## Exposing endpoint as managed APIs
+## Expose endpoint as managed APIs

 Exposing endpoints as managed APIs is crucial to ensure secure and controlled access to the services being exposed.
 When a user wants to expose their written service to the outside world or to the organization at large, there is an inherent security risk involved.
 To mitigate this risk, Choreo platform is build with an internal (access within organization only) or external (publicly accessible) gateway that is protected with Choreo API management making the services secure by design.